Uncertainty Quantification (UQ)#

 or bias, in the potential [Kurniawan2022].
 Frederiksen et al. (2004) [Frederiksen2004]

-suggest to estimate the bias by setting the temperature to
+suggest estimating the bias by setting the temperature to

 where is the value of the loss function evaluated at the best fit